WORKPLACE EQUITY AUDITS

 You’ll know it’s time for an audit if:

-- You don’t have a DEI statement
+- You don’t have an equity statement

 - Your handbook doesn’t address the nuance of identity